How will I start to describe Dinagat Island?

 I think a friend made a good start when he said that it’s one of the most virgin destinations in the Philippines.
 It certainly is.
 During island hopping, we passed through numerous beach coves, lush-green islands and the occasional community of houses built in stilts.
 Normally, I would’ve ignored these sights, but the months I’ve spent touring around the Philippines and seeing commercial attractions made me appreciate “untouched” provinces more.

-Dinagat Islands is one of the poorest provinces in the country.
+Dinagat Islands province is one of the poorest provinces in the country.
 Perhaps this explains the lack of commercial development in the area or the fact that it remains ignored even in the local tourist radar.

-Island hopping in Dinagat Islands
+Island hopping in Dinagat Island

 We scheduled to see seven islands and the tidal pool in Libjo for a day.
 There’s also Lake Bababu, which can be reached through 45 minutes of trekking from one of our stops.
-The weather wasn’t favorable during our island hopping to Dinagat Islands though, even though it was early in February and should’ve been all sunshine.
+The weather wasn’t favorable during our island hopping to Dinagat Island though, even though it was early in February and should’ve been all sunshine.
 We’d decided to keep the day trip short and excluded trekking to the lake.

 The boat ride to the tidal pool in Pangabangan Island in Libjo was choppy, not to mention that there was intermittent rain.
 We were already wet before we’d made it to the island.
 As our boatmen were securing our ride on the shore, my companions went ahead and I heard one said, “Shet, ang ganda.”